spree-contrib/spree_fancy/README.md

 $ bundle install
 ```

-Finally, you need to copy over the assets and migrations from the extension into your application
+Finally, you need to copy over the migrations from the extension into your application, and set up asset pipeline require statements for `spree_fancy`:

 ```
 $ bundle exec rails g spree_fancy:install